Table of contents

 When it comes to total cost of ownership (TCO), it’s important to consider several factors.

 First, you’ll want clarity on upfront costs and subscription fees, including what the fees include.
 Ask your provider about the costs of hosting, scaling, security, and deployment.
 For example, does the provider offer an SSL certificate?
 How many page views are included per month?
 What are the charges for heavy trafficking times, such as Black Friday for a commerce business?
-Etc.

-You also want to talk with your solution provider, their enablement partners, and even current customers (assuming you can find them), about another upfront cost: The training your team will need to get up and flying.
+You'll also want to talk with your solution provider, their enablement partners, and even current customers (assuming you can find them), about another upfront cost: The training your team will need to get up and flying.

-Recent legislation, such as GDPR and the California Consumer Privacy Act (CCPA) have made it all the more necessary for organizations to maintain security and compliance with customer data.
+Data protection legislation, such as GDPR and the California Consumer Privacy Act (CCPA) have made it all the more necessary for organizations to maintain security and compliance with customer data.
 Cloud CMSs enable the localization of content and data policies, which streamlines these needs.
 Be sure to explore the security and data options of the cloud-based CMS you’re considering.

 Choosing the right deployment option